Aug 16, 2023 | Native Hope

 Protecting Native American women and children from sex trafficking

 South Dakota is also home to 9 Native American reservations and designated tribal land areas...more than any other state.
 Native women and children are at higher risk for trafficking than any other racial group.
-According to the U.S. Attorney’s office, over 40% of those trafficked in the state have been Native women.
-What's even more startling is that only 13% of South Dakota's residents are Native.
+According to the U.S. Attorney’s Office, more than 40% of those trafficked in the state have been Native women.
+What's even more startling is that only 8% of South Dakota's residents are Native.

 oppression, discrimination, and other societal factors and inequities create community-wide vulnerabilities."